The Sun (United Kingdom): Support for New Labour

-In 2003, the paper was accused of racism by the government over its criticisms of what it perceived as the "open door" policy on immigration.
-The attacks came from the Prime Minister's press spokesman Alastair Campbell and the Home Secretary David Blunkett (later a Sun columnist).
-The paper rebutted the claim, believing that it was not racist to suggest that a "tide" of unchecked illegal immigrants was increasing the risk of terrorist attacks and infectious diseases.
-It did not help its argument by publishing a front-page story on 4 July 2003, under the headline "Swan Bake", which claimed that asylum seekers were slaughtering and eating swans.
-It later proved to have no basis in fact.
-Subsequently, The Sun published a follow-up, headlined "Now they're after our fish!".
-Following a Press Complaints Commission adjudication a "clarification" was eventually printed, on page 41.
-In 2005 The Sun published photographs of Prince Harry sporting a Nazi costume to a fancy dress party.
+In 2005, The Sun published photographs of Prince Harry sporting a Nazi costume to a fancy dress party.
 The photographs caused outrage across the world and Clarence House was forced to issue a statement in response apologising for any offence or embarrassment caused.
 Despite being a persistent critic of some of the government's policies, the paper supported Labour in both subsequent elections the party won.
 For the 2005 general election, The Sun backed Blair and Labour for a third consecutive election win and vowed to give him "one last chance" to fulfil his promises, despite berating him for several weaknesses including a failure to control immigration.
 However, it did speak of its hope that the Conservatives (led by Michael Howard) would one day be fit for a return to government.
 This election (Blair had declared it would be his last as prime minister) resulted in Labour's third successive win but with a much reduced majority.

+Immigration

+In 2003, the paper was accused of racism by the government over its criticisms of what it perceived as the "open door" policy on immigration.
+The attacks came from the Prime Minister's press spokesman Alastair Campbell and the Home Secretary David Blunkett (later a Sun columnist).
+The paper rebutted the claim, believing that it was not racist to suggest that a "tide" of unchecked illegal immigrants was increasing the risk of terrorist attacks and infectious diseases.
+In July 2003, it published a front-page headline "Swan Bake", which claimed that Eastern European asylum seekers were poaching and barbecuing swans.
+Subsequent enquiries found no arrests or evidence linking asylum seekers to the incidents.
+Following a Press Complaints Commission adjudication, the paper published a clarification saying nobody had been arrested over the reports and that it was, therefore, not possible to factually state the suspects were asylum seekers.